10 Best Children's Books on Diversity to read with your kids

 Age level: 4 - 8 years7.
 Little People, Big Dreams: Rosa Parks by Lisbeth Kaiser

-This book is part of the book series Little People, BIG DREAMS, which we can really recommend to all parents.
+This picture book is part of the book series Little People, BIG DREAMS, which we can really recommend to all parents.
 This edition revolves around the life of Rosa Parks.
 The courageous American woman who refused to give up her seat on a bus and became a civil rights activist.

 Age level: 4 - 10 years